teleprint-me/sdl-examples/docs/building.md

 cmake -B build -DCMAKE_BUILD_TYPE=Debug
 ```

+This command generates the necessary build files in the `build` directory and sets the build type to `Debug`.
+You can change `Debug` to `Release` for an optimized build.

 Note that this creates the `build` directory if it does not already exist.
 It is only updated if the `CMakeLists.txt` file is modified in any way.

 ### Step 3: Build the Project